 Buenos Aires is Argentina’s main digital nomad hub and remote workers flood there for the exciting nightlife, low cost of living and European vibe.
 When it comes to coworking spaces, WeWork has four sites across the city.
 You have to pay a monthly membership which is a little costly at around 150USD but this does give you access to every WeWork coworking space worldwide.

-There are numerous cafés around the city that are popular with digital nomads, especially in trendy areas such as Palermo.
+There are numerous cafés and bars in Buenos Aires that are popular with digital nomads, especially in trendy areas such as Palermo.
 The government has also installed high-speed open WiFi connections in many spaces such as parks and plazas.

 For newly arriving digital nomads, co-living spaces are a great place to make friends and become acquainted with the community.
 However, those planning to stay in the city for longer will need to consider renting.
 It is best to seek out rooms on expat forums and dedicated Facebook groups as overcharging is rife.